sasjs/lint/README.md

 ### Upcoming Linting Rules:

 * `noTabs` -> does what it says on the tin
-* `noGremlins` -> Identifies all invisible characters, other than spaces / tabs / line endings.
+* `noGremlins` -> identifies all invisible characters, other than spaces / tabs / line endings.
 If you really need that bell character, use a hex literal!
 * `hasMendName` -> show the macro name in the %mend statement
 * `noNestedMacros` -> highlight where macros are defined inside other macros
 * `lineEndings` -> set a standard line ending, such as LF or CRLF